streetcomplete/StreetComplete/CONTRIBUTING.md

 ## Helping mappers by solving their notes

-- [x] requires no programming knowledge
+- ☑️ requires no programming knowledge
-- [ ] requires no OpenStreetMap knowledge
+- ⬜️ requires no OpenStreetMap knowledge

 As you probably noticed, you can choose "Cannot answer" in StreetComplete and thus leave a note on OpenStreetMap.